darwiin/yaac-another-awesome-cv/README.md

 % header layout, fonts included in the fonts directory, the default color scheme and the '10pt' font size.
 % Based on the article document class, size options are 10pt, 11pt and 12pt
 \documentclass[localFont,alternative,10pt]{yaac-another-awesome-cv}

+% Used with 'compact' option the template will use the compact experience layout
+% Feel free to use this option with the others that are available
+\documentclass[compact]{yaac-another-awesome-cv}

 ```